 Authorities are also looking into potential price manipulation.
 The US Department of Justice has opened a new investigation in regard to illegal practices.
-33 This includes spoofing or strategically placed buy and sell orders used to manipulate the market, which are deleted before being activated.
+This includes spoofing or strategically placed buy and sell orders used to manipulate the market, which are deleted before being activated.
 Also, the act of "wash trading", the manipulation of prices through a participant who completes his own orders.
 The Billionaires Mike Novogratz and Cameron Winklevoss have both whole heartedly supported the supervisory authorities' attempts in the field of cryptocurrencies.
 "Weeding out the bad actors is a good thing, not a bad thing for the health of the market," Novogratz, said in a telephone interview.
-"Plenty of exchanges have these inflated volume numbers to create some sense of excitement around coins," he said, citing his own experience trying to trade.34 One thing is for sure: the big players want in on the action.
-But only in areas where the rules are clear and above board can they actually also play.
-This has led to a behind-the-scenes race of the big names.
-It is not about investing now, it is about being the best prepared player when the time has come, the dust has settled and the rules are clear.
+"Plenty of exchanges have these inflated volume numbers to create some sense of excitement around coins," he said, citing his own experience trying to trade.34 the time has come, the dust has settled and the rules are clear.
 This creates more pressure on the authorities to come up with rules which give investors and consumers legal security, but also don't jeopardize this new sector.
-For this report, we have especially highlighted the role of the US authorities as they have been extremely proactive here.
-It should be noted that almost all countries are currently asking the same question: How can we regulate without strangling the Bitcoin sector?
-This means there is not only a race to regulate between states, but also between national governments and the international organizations.
-At the moment one can say the governments are leading the way.
-In some EU countries, such as Austria and Germany, there will be obligatory rules regarding ICOs soon.
-An overall EU law is currently not on the agenda.
-35 Although, the fifth know-your-customer and anti-money laundering directive is expected to include specific provisions for cryptocurrencies.
-As predicted in the last report, the attempts of the G20 have also been without results so far.
-However, even the managing director of the IMF, Christine Lagarde, has said that something is needed.
-Regulating the sector is unavoidable, she said, but a balanced approach would be commendable.36 See "An Even-handed Approach to Crypto-Assets."
-Christine Lagarde.
-IMF Blog.
-April 16, 2018.